SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

     above equation which would be required for an integral over all $q$ stated at the beginning.
 This seems to be the convention historically adopted and is only important when extracting terms from the invariant as below.
-As long as the same covention is applied in their derivation all is consistent.
+As long as the same convention is applied in their derivation all is consistent.

 .. note::
     Also note that if some residual flat background remains in the data, it can